Discover more from Ideas on Design

-I was always a type nerd.
+I’ve always been a type nerd.

 During my studies I used to buy typefaces with the little money I had.
 I can still remember the first one.
 Plexes, by the Portuguese type designer Dino dos Santos.
 I thought its character was a good fit for an assignment I was working on at the University.
 To be honest, looking back I’m not sure it was.